-After her first sell-out exhibition at Ffin Y Parc in 2013 Chloë followed with exhibitions of equal merit in 2014, 2015 and 2016.
-The pinnacle of 2017 is set to be her Major Solo Show taking place at Ffin Y Parc Gallery on 22nd July.
+After her first sell-out exhibition at Ffin Y Parc in 2013 Chloë followed with exhibitions of equal merit in 2014, 2015, 2016 and 2017.
+The pinnacle of 2018 is set to be her Major Solo Show taking place at Ffin Y Parc Gallery on 22nd July.
 Chloë will also be producing a brand new collection for Gallerina in November to coincide their 20th Birthday.

 Also visit Chris Holmes Antiques, Harrogate, North Yorkshire; David Simon Contemporary, Bath and Gallerina, Darlington, North East England to find select works showcased on changing display.
 Please contact galleries direct to find out availability of work.

 "For her new show with us at Ffin y Parc, Chloe has focused on still-life and seascapes.
 The sea paintings are big and loud.
 They catch the spray flying through the air, and the restless tide seething around the rocks.
 Here, time rushes past, hollering.
 Each second is new and unique, everything can change in an instant.

 When painting the flowers and fruit, or the bowls and blades that she finds and brings back to her studio like souvenirs or treasure, time is patient and watchful.
 Chloe is intent on the imperfections and the flaws: the flowers bloom and blaze, but they also droop and fade; and the bowls - well they’re cracked and dented, and the blades are blunt and rusty…